jonvwolf/QuickSubtitleTranslator/README.md

 ## Remarks
 This application needs polishing.
 Code was rushed so it needs refactoring.
 There are several improvements to be done but for now, it gets the job done.

+## Feedback
+Feedback is appreciated.
+Create an issue: https://github.com/jonwolfdev/QuickSubtitleTranslator/issues or send me a tweet/private at https://twitter.com/jonwolfdev

 ## Command line (how to use it)
 --path "folder_that_has_subtitles" --output-folder "folder_that_will_have_translated_files" --from-lang "en" --to-lang "es" --api "Google" --api-key "key"

 - `from-lang`: Language that subtitles are in `path`
-- `to-lang`: Translate subtitiles files to this language
+- `to-lang`: Translate subtitles files to this language
 - `api`: Translator API (Amazon, Google, IBM, Microsoft)
 - `api-key`: APi Key for the service provider